sara-nl/clouddocs/user-interface.markdown

 * _Security Groups_: the so-called `Security Group`s are meant to work as an external firewall on `VM`s.
 > Our current implementation does **not** support `Security Group`s.
 We are working on possible alternatives.

-#### Marketplace
+#### AppMarket
-The _Marketplace_ tab connects to the OpenNebula Marketplace site and makes the so-called _Appliances_ from there available within the HPC Cloud user interface. _Appliances_ are ready-made `image`s (and, sometimes, `template`s as well), that you can import into your project so that you can instantiate `VM`s out of them.
+The _AppMarket_ tab connects to the HPC Cloud Marketplace and makes the so-called _Appliances_ from there available within the HPC Cloud user interface. _Appliances_ are ready-made `image`s (and, sometimes, `template`s as well), that you can import into your project so that you can instantiate `VM`s out of them.
 There are pre-made _appliances_ for CentOS and Ubuntu, for example.
 When you click on one of them, make sure you read the comments related to it (note that all of these comments is coming from the OpenNebula web site).
 You can contribute your own _appliances_ to the _Marketplace_ as well.